 I still dream of a file format that allows embedded trackers that cannot be deleted and that controls the traffic and location of each instance.
 Until I know my wish, watermarks will have to get the job done.

 Then there is the irritating group of purists who will ignore an image if they see a watermark on it.
-On several occasions I was told something like: "Your image looks good, but I would like you to send me a copy without a watermark so that I can see it properly."
-I have to explain in my defense that my watermark is in one of the corners of the images and it is semi-transparent.
-It doesn't even cover 10% of the image, so I know it wouldn't completely obscure the view.
+On several occasions I was told something along the lines of: “Your image looks good, but I would like you to send me a copy without a watermark so that I can see it properly. ” In my defense I have to explain that my watermark is in one of the corners of the images and it is semi-transparent.
+It doesn't even cover 10% of the image, so I know it would not completely obscure the view.
 Why would I send a person without a watermark on the internet?
 Is this not the whole point of it?

 At the end, the final choice is yours.
 You can watermark your photos with a small or large sticker, or you can leave the images as they are.
-If you choose to provide images with watermarks, make sure you have a copy of the original, as you will probably need them again for editing.
-If you plan to place an image with a watermark online, upload a small resolution.
+If you choose to tag images with watermarks, make sure you have a copy of the original, as you will probably need them again for editing.
+If you plan to place an image online with a watermark, upload a small resolution.
 This way, even if it is stolen from you, it cannot be used much.

 There is something else that you should consider while discussing this topic and that is to never post images on the internet at full resolution (with a watermark or not).
 At least you can keep the print profits this way.
 There are many sites that sell prints of stolen images and it can take years for someone to discover that their images are being sold without their permission.
 That is a loss that you will probably never get back.